zlehmann/diy-json-serializer-lab-v-000/README.md

 3. Create the product `show` page and route.
 Add a link to the products `show` page called "Next Product" that will use AJAX to load the data for the next product without refreshing the page.
 4. Make sure tests pass, including already existing ones!

+**Note:** The test suite makes use of `selenium-webdriver` to test the AJAX-enabled pages.
+You will need to have Firefox installed for the tests to pass.